Jack Harris (golfer)

-John Bruce Harris (8 December 1922 – 22 August 2014) was a leading Australian professional golfer in the 1946–69 period.
+John Bruce Harris (8 December 1922 – 22 August 2014) was an Australian professional golfer.
 As a club professional he taught thousands of golfers and as a player he won 90 professional tournaments on the Australian golf circuit.
-Harris also served 6 years in the Australian Army during the Second World War.
+Harris also served six years in the Australian Army during the Second World War.
 Harris won a record six Victorian PGA Championship titles from 1950 to 1963 and the Victorian PGA Championship trophy is named the "Jack Harris Cup" in his honour.
-He became a life member of PGA Australia (2001) in recognition of his distinguished services as a PGA member and his achievements in the golfing community.
-He also became an inaugural inductee into the Victorian Golf Hall of Fame (in 2011), alongside Peter Thomson, Burtta Cheney, Doug Bachli, Ivo Whitton and Bob Shearer.